boryspaulewicz/bhsdtr/Readme.md

 closer to 0 than 2.

 The unconstrained gamma vector can be mapped to the ordered criteria vector in many ways.
-Note that the main criterion (the K / 2 threshold) considered in isolation is an uncostrained parameter.
+Note that the main criterion (the K/2 threshold) considered in isolation is an uncostrained parameter.
 The rest of the criteria can be represented as log-distances between criteria or as log-ratios of distances between criteria.
-For example, the K/2 + 1 criterion can be represented as log(c_<sub>K+1</sub> - c<sub>K/2</sub>).
-This general idea leads to several simple and intuitive solutions.
+For example, the K/2+1 criterion can be represented as log(c_<sub>K+1</sub> - c<sub>K/2</sub>).
+This general idea leads to some intuitive solutions.
 One is:

 the main criterion is unconstrained: